top of page

 Purpose

-Form FC-TRS is used when capital instruments are transferred between:
+Form FC-TRS is used for capital instrument transfers between:

 • A person resident in India and a person resident outside India

-• Two non-residents (where at least one holds on a repatriable basis)
+• Two non-residents (with at least one holding on a repatriable basis)

 Filing Timeline

-Must be reported within 60 days of transfer or receipt/remittance of funds, whichever is earlier.
+It must be reported within 60 days of the transfer or receipt/remittance of funds, whichever occurs first.

 Key Scenarios